On exactness of SDP relaxation for the maximum cut problem: Concluding Remarks

 Finally, we examined the structure of optimal solutions in exact relaxations and uncovered intrinsic higher-rank phenomena.
-In addressing open problems posed by Mirka and Williamson~\cite{mirka2024max}, we showed that exactness of the GW-relaxation together with uniqueness of the maximum cut does not imply uniqueness of the rank-1 optimal SDP solution.
+In addressing open problems posed by Mirka and Williamson~\citep{mirka2024max}, we showed that exactness of the GW-relaxation together with uniqueness of the maximum cut does not imply uniqueness of the rank-1 optimal SDP solution.
 Furthermore, we constructed families of graphs for which higher-rank optimal SDP solutions exist that cannot be expressed as convex combinations of rank-1 optima.
-These graphs need not be exact, yet higher-rank solutions necessarily arise.
 Understanding what additional structural principles govern the existence of such higher-rank optima—particularly those lying outside the convex hull of cut solutions—offers insight into the extreme points of the elliptope and the convex hull of optimal solutions.
 Advancing these lines of inquiry could enhance the applicability of the theoretical framework and provide deeper insights into the structural properties that govern exactness of semidefinite relaxation for the Max-Cut problem.